-The Congressional Career and Technical Education Caucus is a bipartisan group of Representatives committed to supporting and promoting CTE.
+The bipartisan House Congressional Career and Technical Education (CTE) Caucus was founded to support and promote CTE programs for workers of all ages.
 Co-chaired by Reps.
-Jim Langevin (D-RI) and Glenn ‘GT’ Thompson (R-PA), the caucus is comprised of members of Congress representing constituents from across the United States and transcends the ideological spectrum.
+Jim Langevin (D-RI) and Glenn “GT” Thompson (R-PA), the caucus spans the ideological spectrum and is comprised of Members of Congress representing constituents from across the United States.

-The skilled trades are the hardest jobs to fill in the United States, with hundreds of thousands of jobs open in the manufacturing, transportation and utilities sectors.
-CTE programs assist businesses in closing the skills gap by training a competitive workforce to fulfill these 21st Century demands.
+The skilled trades are some of the hardest jobs to fill in the United States, with hundreds of thousands of jobs open in the manufacturing, transportation, and utilities sectors.
+CTE programs make it possible for businesses to close the skills gap by training a competitive workforce to fulfill the demands of our 21st century economy.